fledge-iot/fledge/docs/91_version_history.rst

        - In order to install the foglamp-south-modbus package on RedHat Enterprise Linux or CentOS 7 you must have configured the epel repository by executing the command:

          `sudo yum install epel-release`
+       - A number of packages have been renamed in order to obtain better consistency in the naming and to facilitate the upgrade of packages from the API and graphical interface to FogLAMP.
+This will result in duplication of certain plugins after upgrading to the release.
+This is only an issue of the plugins had been previously installed, these old plugin should be manually removed form the system to alleviate this problem.

+         The plugins involved are,

+          * foglamp-north-http Vs foglamp-north-http-north

+          * foglamp-south-http Vs foglamp-south-http-south

+          * foglamp-south-Csv Vs foglamp-south-csv

+          * foglamp-south-Expression Vs foglamp-south-expression

+          * foglamp-south-dht Vs foglamp-south-dht11V2

+          * foglamp-south-modbusc Vs foglamp-south-modbus

 v1.6.0